breatheco-de/content/src/content/how-to/regular-expression-examples.md

 console.log(checkPhoneNumber("1234567890"));   // output: The phone number (1234567890) does not have a valid format.
 ```

-In this example, we use the regular expression `\d{3}-\d{3}-\d{4}$` to check if a phone number follows the pattern (000-000-0000), this pattern ensures that the number entered by the user has a valid format.
+In this example, we used the regular expression to check if a phone number follows the pattern (000-000-0000), this pattern ensures that the number entered by the user has a valid format.
 The `^` symbol in the regular expression indicates that the match must be at the beginning of the string, the `\d` pattern represents any number, the `{3}` pattern represents how many times the digit must be repeated, and the `$` symbol indicates that the match must also be at the end of the string.

 ### 2. Validate Emails

 Another way in which regular expressions can be handy to validate an email, validating an email is necessary in almost all applications that require login and registration and it is a very simple process to do with a regular expression.

-#### Python Code
 ```py runable=true
 import re